Working conditions

 Permanent contract for job security

-All staff working at Karen Blixen Camp are employed on a permanent contract with a 3 month probation period.
+We employ 120 staff members on a permanent contract with a 3 month probation period.
 This ensures not only job security, rights in case of termination, but also economic, social and medical benefits.
 We refrain from the use of casual labor as this renounces job security, social rights and medical benefits.

 Contracts have been written by Muthoga Gaturu & Advocates in accordance with the Working Law of Kenya 2007.